Arlo

 Poke

-Poke comes from The Interaction Company in Palo Alto, and the whole pitch is that using it feels like texting a friend.
-As of June 2026 it runs over SMS, Telegram, and WhatsApp in some markets, and it was one of the first third-party AI agents you could reach through iMessage.
+Poke comes from The Interaction Company in Palo Alto — acquired by Cognition, the lab behind the Devin coding agent, on 23 July 2026 in a reported low-nine-figure deal.
+The whole pitch is that using it feels like texting a friend.
+As of August 2026 it runs over SMS, Telegram, and WhatsApp in some markets, and it was one of the first third-party AI agents you could reach through iMessage.
 The sweet spot is everyday personal stuff: planning your day, juggling your calendar, the kind of back-and-forth you'd do over text anyway.
 Pricing is negotiated.
 Light requests are free and heavier ones cost.

 Want the head-to-head?
 See Arlo vs Poke.